-Jets Using ‘Fraud’ Comments As Motivation To Begin Playoffs
+Jets Using ‘Fraud’ Comments as Motivation to Begin Playoffs

 The Winnipeg Jets are ready to prove their doubters wrong in the Stanley Cup playoffs.

+Jets forward Nikolai Ehlers told the media on April 21 that, as reporter John Lu put it, the team is using the disparaging comments as “bulletin board material” to provide inspiration for the playoffs.

-“I had a player in the NHL on a team currently sitting in a playoff spot tell me that the Winnipeg Jets are the biggest frauds in the league and that they’ll lose in the first round… He said they are not nearly as good as anyone says,” Whitney said.
+“I had a player in the NHL on a team currently sitting in a playoff spot tell me that the Winnipeg Jets are the biggest frauds in the league and that they’ll lose in the first round. … He goes, ‘They are not nearly as good as anyone says,'” Whitney said.

 Whitney went on to add that the player is on a Western Conference team and could play the Jets in the playoffs.
 However, Whitney wouldn’t reveal who the player was.

-Heading into Winnipeg’s first-round series against Colorado, forward Nikolaj Ehlers spoke to the media and confirmed the team is using that as motivation.
+Heading into Winnipeg’s first-round series against Colorado, Ehlers spoke to the media and confirmed the team is using that as motivation.

 The Jets did have success against Colorado in the regular season beating the Avs in all three meetings.